lindsayjopson/presentations/PITCHME.md

 ### What was it about?
 @snap[text-left]
-<strong>Accelerate: The Science of Lean Software and DevOps</strong>
+Accelerate: The Science of Lean Software and DevOps
+@snapend
+@snap[text-left]
 Building transparent, aligned metrics-driven organisation.
 @snapend